-• Stay within budget (and save your team both time and money)
+Stay within budget and save valuable time

 1. Start with a clear goal statement